Red wiggler worms are

 In the words of Ms. Frizzle from The Magic School Bus, "Take chances, make mistakes, and get messy!"

 Worm composting recycles food scraps into a valuable fertilizer, known as vermicompost.
 The process reduces the amount of food waste sent to landfills and provides multiple benefits for your garden.
 Worm composting is all about learning through exploration.
 There is no single "right way" to worm compost.
-You and your students will figure it out over time and the worms will be resilient to your mistakes along the way.
+Your class will figure it out over time and the worms will be resilient to your mistakes along the way.

-Worm composting connects a variety of subjects including environmental science, chemistry, sociology, economics, mathematics, and communication.
-The following concepts can be connected to worm composting: sustainability, waste reduction, environmental stewardship, ecosystems, life cycles, habitats, food chains, decomposers, care-giving, responsibility, and teamwork.
+Worm composting connects the following concepts: sustainability, waste reduction, environmental stewardship, ecosystems, life cycles, habitats, food chains, decomposers, and responsibility.

-Students and teachers must monitor the bin regularly, providing food, water, and bedding as needed.
+Monitor the bin regularly, providing food, water, and bedding as needed.
 Your worms will consume approximately 2 pounds of food per week.

 Do not release red wiggler worms into the wild.
 This species is not suited to survive in garden habitats.